-(b) Minimum requirements for commission-only employment
+(c) Minimum requirements for commission-only employment

-A person may only be a commission-only employee when all of the following conditions have been satisfied:
+A person may only enter into an agreement to be a commission-only employee when all of the following conditions have been satisfied.

-- (i) the employee has agreed in writing with the employer to be remunerated on a commission-only basis and has entered into a written agreement (commission-only agreement) with the employer that sets out the basis upon which the entitlement to commission will be calculated; - (ii) the employee has been issued with a real estate agent's licence or is registered or permitted to perform the duties of a real estate salesperson under real estate law; - (iii) the employee has been engaged as a real estate salesperson (with any licensed real estate agent) or was an active licensed real estate agent for an aggregate period of at least 12 months in the five years immediately prior to entering into the commission only agreement; - (iii) The employee has been engaged as a Property Sales Representative or a Property Sales Supervisor (with any licensed real estate agent) or was an active licensed real estate agent for at least 12 consecutive months in the 3 years immediately prior to entering into a commission only agreement. - (iv) the employee is at least 21 years of age; - (v) the employee is not engaged as a casual, a junior, a property sales associate or a trainee; and - (vi) the employee can demonstrate (with the present or any past employer) that they had achieved the minimum income threshold in clause 9.7(c).
-Provided that the minimum income threshold will not need to have been achieved if the employee has operated their own real estate business within the last five years.

-- (vi) For an employee employed on a commission-only basis after [insert date of amendment] the employee can establish (with the present or any past employer) that he or she has achieved the Minimum Income Threshold Amount (MITA) prescribed by clause 9.7(c) (as may be amended from time to time).
-Provided that, the MITA will not have to be achieved in circumstances where the employee has operated his or her own real estate business within the last 3 years. - (vii) An employee who qualified to be employed on a commission only basis under this award prior to [insert date of amendment] will continue to be eligible for commission only employment under the terms of this award as long as the employment with that employer continues.
+- (i) The employee and the employer have made a written agreement as provided in clause 9.2 that the employee will be remunerated on a commission-only basis setting out the basis upon which the entitlement to commission will be calculated as provide in clause 9.2; - (ii) The employee has been issued with a real estate agent's license or is registered or permitted to perform the duties of a real estate salesperson under real estate law; - (iii) The employee has been engaged as a Property Sales Representative or a Property Sales Supervisor (with any licensed real estate agent) or was an active licensed real estate agent for at least 12 consecutive months in the 3 years immediately prior to entering into a commission only agreement; - (iv) The employee is at least 21 years of age; - (v) The employee is not engaged as a casual, a junior, a property sales associate or a trainee; and - (vi) For an employee employed on a commission-only basis after [insert date of amendment] the employee can establish (with the present or any past employer) that he or she has achieved the Minimum Income Threshold Amount (MITA) prescribed by clause 9.7(c) (as may be amended from time to time).
+Provided that, the MITA will not have to be achieved in circumstances where the employee has operated his or her own real estate business within the last 3 years. - (vii) An employee who qualified to be employed on a commission only basis under this award prior to [insert date of amendment] will continue to be eligible for commission only employment under the terms of this award as long as the employment with that employer continues, and subject to continuing to meet the MITA as required in clause 9.7(h).